processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 categories served to override the categories listed in the properties file.
 The new entry included the new id number, and the url of the properties file.
 A comment at the top tracked what the next id number should be, and was manually iterated.
-All of the data about the contributions were distributed across multiple files, and no one file contained all of the data about the contributions in plain text.
-The source of truth for the contributions were the properties files in the published libraries themselves, distributed across the internet.
+There were also two other configuration files, `skipped.conf` and `broken.conf`, which contained lists of id numbers.

-The `scripts/build_contribs.py` script would parse the input files, read in the properties files from the internet, and output files used by the website and Contribution Manager in the PDE.
+The `scripts/build_contribs.py` script would parse these config files, read in all the properties files from the internet, and output files used by the website and Contribution Manager in the PDE.
 These files also were a part of the repository.

-The `scripts/build_contribs.py` script also performed some alterations to the data in the properties files.
+The `scripts/build_contribs.py` script performed some alterations to the data in the properties files with the following rules.

 - if the id was listed in `skipped.conf`, the contribution was not included
 - if the id was listed in `broken.conf`, the contribution's maxRevision field was capped at 228, which is a previous version of Processing.
 - the categories the contribution was listed under would overwrite what was listed in the properties file.

+In short, the data about the contributions were distributed across multiple files, including within algorithms, and across the internet.
+This does not provide an intuitive interaction with the data.

 ### Logic of this project